kirsle/encrypt-note/README.md

 * `*.gpg` files: each of your notes individually encrypted using bog standard GPG/PGP symmetric keys, following the GNU Privacy Guard or Pretty Good Privacy standard.
-* `README.txt` containing instructions how to open these files.
+* `Decrypting.md` containing instructions how to open these files.

+Open for more ideas, send a pull request!

 ## Example

 ```bash
 % make